arvin-ds/FIFA21_PCA_Clustering_and_Predictive_Modeling/README.md

   Data Preprocessing is an integral step that took up about 60% of the time in this project.
 It started with dropping problematic variables, and lead to some functional data cleaning of object types to numeric (ie. Value observation of '€625K' to 625000).

   Feature Engineering in this project was composed of two parts -  1.
-Creating variables that connote the general position of a player relative to their Best Position (BP) and 2. created a variable for BMI (body mass index) with the given height and weight observations for each player.
+Creating variables that connote the general position of a player relative to their Best Position (BP) and 2.
+Creating a variable for BMI (body mass index) with the given height and weight observations for each player.

  I begin modeling with a Principal Component Analysis of the data.
 I then perform K-Means clustering on two PCA dimensions which leads me to some very interersting discoveries upon which I elaborate further in the results section.

- In terms of predictive modeling, my target variable in this project is 'Value', which is the monetary worth of a player.
-I chose Linear Regression, Random Forest Regression and Neural Network predicitve models in this project.
+ In terms of predictive modeling, my target variable in this project is 'Value', which is the monetary worth of a player given their attributes.
 Predicting 'Value' can lead us further into more detailed player analysis that can potentially help us capitalize on stars, current or future.
+I choose Linear Regression, Random Forest Regression and Neural Network to predict 'Value' in this project.

 I use both Python (Jupyter Notebook) and R in my analysis.